 The government was merciless in its revenge on the LEDFA and the ‘rebel’ enginemen.
 Although the obnoxious clauses of the Strike Suppression Bill were withdrawn, 26 of the strike organisers were immediately dismissed and denied future government employment.
 Of the remainder, a tribunal of two Ministers from the Legislative Council was established to identify any who were guilty of intimidation, coercion or violence, or who had intentionally left their trains in an unsafe condition or damaged property.
 They were refused rehire, as were enginemen who had a history of indiscipline or incompetence.
 Most of these men were also denied their compensation, gratuity, or pension rights.

-But if the government’s actions were reprehensible, so were those of some LEDFA men.
-The strikers generally behaved well, but there were a few instances of vandalism, perhaps the worst example being the cutting of the telegraph wires on the North-East mainline in eleven places.
+If the government’s actions were reprehensible, so were those of some LEDFA men.
+The strikers were generally behaved well, but there were a few instances of vandalism, perhaps the worst example being the cutting of the telegraph wires on the North-East main line in eleven places.
 Lesser misdemeanours included the blocking of a locomotive blast pipe with stones, and the oiling of rails on a gradient near Castlemaine, both intended to stall trains.
 Most commonly, enginemen who worked throughout the strike endured frequent verbal abuse, and sometimes violence.

 The Search for a Commissioner